Winsor-CAM: Human-Tunable Visual Explanations from Deep Networks via Layer-Wise Winsorization: Methodology

 \subsection{Winsor-CAM: Layer-Wise Saliency Aggregation via Controlled Importance Scaling}

 Winsor-CAM generalizes Grad-CAM by aggregating class-specific saliency information from all convolutional layers in a CNN, rather than relying solely on the final layer.
 To ensure stable and interpretable visualizations, it incorporates statistical Winsorization to suppress outlier importance values and balance contributions across the network depth.
 As provided in Algorithm~\ref{alg:winsorcam}, our method proceeds through six stages: \textit{(1)} layer-wise Grad-CAM computation, \textit{(2)} spatial alignment via interpolation, \textit{(3)} importance score extraction, \textit{(4)} Winsorization-based outlier suppression, \textit{(5)} normalized layer weighting, and \textit{(6)} final saliency fusion.
+The pipelines for Grad-CAM and Winsor-CAM are visualized in Fig.~\ref{fig:pipeline}.

 \step{1}{Grad-CAM Computation Per Layer} Let a CNN have $n$ convolutional layers indexed by $i \in [1, n]$.
-For each layer $i$: \begin{itemize} \item $A^i \in \mathbb{R}^{C_i \times H_i \times W_i}$ are the feature maps, \item $A^i_k \in \mathbb{R}^{H_i \times W_i}$ is the $k$-th channel, \item $C_i$ is the number of channels \item $y^c \in \mathbb{R}$ is the logit for class $c$. \end{itemize} The gradient of $y^c$ w.r.t. $A^i_k$ at spatial location $(u, v) \in [1, H_i] \times [1, W_i]$ is given by:
+For each layer $i$: \begin{itemize} \item $A^i \in \mathbb{R}^{C_i\times H_i\times W_i}$ are the feature maps, \item $A^i_k \in \mathbb{R}^{H_i\times W_i}$ is the $k$-th channel, \item $C_i$ is the number of channels \item $y^c \in \mathbb{R}$ is the logit for class $c$. \end{itemize} The gradient of $y^c$ w.r.t. $A^i_k$ at spatial location $(u, v) \in [1, H_i]\times [1, W_i]$ is given by:

 To compute the importance of channel $k$ at layer $i$ for class $c$, we apply global average pooling over the gradient map: